Human sacrifice in Aztec culture: Huehueteotl/Xiuhtecuhtli

 Xiuhtecuhtli is the god of fire and heat and in many cases is considered to be an aspect of Huehueteotl, the "Old God" and another fire deity.

-Both Xiuhtecuhtli and Huehueteotl were worshipped during the festival of Izcalli.
-For ten days preceding the festival various animals would be captured by the Aztecs, to be thrown in the hearth on the night of celebration.

-To appease Huehueteotl, the fire god and a senior deity, the Aztecs had a ceremony where they prepared a large feast, at the end of which they would burn captives; before they died they would be taken from the fire and their hearts would be cut out.
-Motolinía and Sahagún reported that the Aztecs believed that if they did not placate Huehueteotl, a plague of fire would strike their city.
-The sacrifice was considered an offering to the deity.

-Xiuhtecuhtli was also worshipped during the New Fire Ceremony, which occurred every 52 years, and prevented the ending of the world.
-During the festival priests would march to the top of the volcano Huixachtlan and when the constellation "the fire drill" (Orion's belt) rose over the mountain, a man would be sacrificed.
+Xiuhtecuhtli was worshipped during the New Fire Ceremony, which occurred every 52 years, and prevented the ending of the world.
+During the festival, priests would march to the top of the volcano Huixachtlan, and when the constellation "the fire drill" (Orion's belt) rose over the mountain, a man would be sacrificed.
 The victim's heart would be ripped from his body and a ceremonial hearth would be lit in the hole in his chest.
 This flame would then be used to light all of the ceremonial fires in various temples throughout the city of Tenochtitlan.

 Tlaloc

 Tlaloc is the god of rain, water, and earthly fertility.
 The Aztecs believed that if sacrifices were not supplied for Tlaloc, rain would not come, their crops would not flourish, and leprosy and rheumatism, diseases caused by Tlaloc, would infest the village.

 Archaeologists have found the remains of at least 42 children sacrificed to Tlaloc at the Great Pyramid of Tenochtitlan.
 Many of the children suffered from serious injuries before their death, they would have to have been in significant pain as Tlaloc required the tears of the young as part of the sacrifice.
 The priests made the children cry during their way to immolation: a good omen that Tlaloc would wet the earth in the raining season.

 In the Florentine Codex, also known as General History of the Things of New Spain, Sahagún wrote:

 According to the accounts of some, they assembled the children whom they slew in the first month, buying them from their mothers.
 And they went on killing them in all the feasts which followed, until the rains really began.
 And thus they slew some on the first month, named Quauitleua; and some in the second, named Tlacaxipeualiztli; and some in the third, named Tocoztontli; and others in the fourth, named Ueitocoztli; so that until the rains began in abundance, in all the feasts they sacrificed children.